UMBC-EEHPC/SGBA_CF2_App_layer/README.md

 This repo will undergo several updates in the coming period, so please keep checking the status.
 Also if you have any questions, please use the issue list of this repository.

+**Please beware that this code is not the actual source code with which the Crazyflies in the publication has flown with.
+This is just an updated firmware to showcase the new applayer and peer2peer communication.
+If you want the old original firmware code that actually flew in the real-world experiments as in the paper, go to https://github.com/tudelft/SGBA_code_SR_2019**

 #### Build instructions

 Make sure your crazyflie has the newest NRF firmware with bluetooth disabled! (https://github.com/bitcraze/crazyflie2-nrf-firmware).
 Also give your crazyflies different address with an unique ID: E7E7E701, E7E7E702, etc. and make sure they are listining all on the same channel.
 Maximum is until 09 for now.